SergeyNowitzki/OtusNetDesign/README.md

 <li align="left">avoide usnig redistribution in a OSPF process</li>
 <li align="left">use authentication in OSPF</li>
 </ul>
-<p>In this scenario R1 device is used as L2 switch to provide broadcast domain for Spines connection.</p>
+<p>In this scenario Switch device is used as L2 switch to provide broadcast domain for Spines connection.</p>
+<p>All switches will be part of OSPF Area0 becouse we have to take into considiration the fact that all Areas in OSPF have to connect to the backbone area - Area0.
+So we can not assign separate spine into Area0 and connect leafs to two different Area0.
+We can use Area division in a scenario with multi Pods design using Super-Spine switches.
+In this scenario we assign Super-Spine and Spine switches into Area 0 and each Pod will be associated with its own non-backbone area.</p>
-<p>All switches will be part of OSPF Area0.
-A network type between Spines and Leafs is Point-to-Point and between Spines - multiaccess.</p>
+<p>A network type between Spines and Leafs is Point-to-Point so there is no DR/BDR election process and between Spines - multiaccess.
+Point-to-point interfaces are also configured as `ip unnumbered` to avoid using additional ip address allocation.</p>
 <p>Role Spine devices in OSPF:</p>
 <ul>
 <li align="left">SPINE_1-1 is DR</li>